EliTras/VSM_test/README.md

   Tests _sill2NA_ and _sill2BI_ contain Jupyter Notebooks also.

-  For any inquires, please write to elisa.trasatti@ingv.it
+  For any enquires, please write to elisa.trasatti@ingv.it

 Currently submitted for publication.
 Until published cite as: \
 _Trasatti, E. (2022).
 "Volcanic and Seismic source Modelling (VSM).
 The Python toolkit for modelling geodetic data."
 ROHub. https://doi.org/10.24424/t83f-5t97._